fuul-protocol/protocol-contracts/docs/index.md

 - `amount` must be greater than zero.
 - Only admins can remove.
-- Must be within the Budget removal window._
+- Must be within the Budget removal window.
+- Currency must be an ERC721 or ERC1155._

 ### depositFeeBudget